Kevin-AC/FrontendMentorChallenges/README-template.md

-# Frontend Mentor - Interactive card details form solution
+# Frontend Mentor - Base Apparel coming soon page solution

-This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/base-apparel-coming-soon-page-5d46b47f8db8a7063f9331a0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents